4 Reasons to Update A Hospital Business Continuity Plan

 A business continuity plan identifies numerous staff people, including key executives as well as department heads, who will play critical roles in a disaster.
 Who will be in charge?
 Who will implement the procedures listed in the plan?
 Who needs to be contacted, both internally and externally?
 Which vendors will supply backup resources if needed?
 Who has access to mission-critical IT systems?

 Your plan may be filled with names or titles from across your organization.
 But if those personnel have moved onto other jobs, or the positions have changed, then their absence will leave gaping holes in the plan.
 This is why it’s critical to constantly review the plan to ensure that all personnel information is accurate and up to date.

-4) Better technologies
+4) Better technologies are developed

 Systems for backing up and restoring critical hospital data have improved significantly over the years.
 If you’re using technologies that are even just a few years old, you could run into serious issues during an IT disaster.
 It could take days to restore data, or the data could be corrupted beyond recovery.

 IT administrators must reevaluate their disaster preparedness technology at least once a year to ensure that data is being properly backed up – locally, in the cloud, or both – and can be recovered almost instantly.

 Every hospital needs a comprehensive business continuity plan to ensure it is prepared for an emergency.
 But for healthcare organizations especially, a business continuity plan must be treated like a work in progress, not a static document.
 There are many moving parts, in addition to those listed above, so planning documentation should be routinely reviewed and updated.
 By reevaluating the plan according to a specific schedule, hospitals can greatly minimize the risk and length of operational downtime when disaster strikes.

 Request a Free Demo